 YouthWorks PH

 With over 50 percent of its population under 30 years of age, the Philippine “youth bulge" is both a tremendous challenge and a great opportunity.
 However, despite the rapid gains in the Philippine economy, one in four young people aged 16 to 24 are not in education, employment or training, with youth accounting for almost half of the unemployed.
 Additionally, more than a third of the country's unemployed youth have at least some level of college education.
 This indicates a major mismatch between education and job opportunities.
-YouthWorks PH is a five-year partnership between USAID and the Philippine Business for Education that engages and mobilizes the private sector to address the education needs of youth, as well as the skills requirements of employers.
-This partnership improves access to training and employment opportunities for at least 40,000 youth through an innovative work-based training approach.
-This approach allows youth to earn a competency certificate from a university or training institute, while working in partner companies.
+YouthWorks PH is an eight-year partnership between USAID and the Philippine Business for Education that engages and mobilizes the private sector to address the education needs of youth, as well as the skills requirements of employers.
+The project improves access to training and provides employment opportunities for 5,000 youth through an innovative and flexible work-based training approach.
+This approach allows youth to earn a competency certificate from the Technical Education and Skills Development Authority, while working in partner companies.

 Image